Gardening is both a relaxing activity and a fruitful way (pun intended) to get some outdoor exercise.

 Tend to your garden

-From time to time, ensure that you weed and water the plants.
-Check out for plant pests or diseases so that you can curb them early enough.
+From time to time, ensure that you remove weeds and water the plants.
+Keep an eye out for plant pests or diseases so that you can manage them early on.

 Benefits of gardening

-Exercising helps to burn calories
+Gardening helps to burn calories

 Better financial health